The Horror Show at Extreme Rules: Background

 Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
-The concept of the show was that the event featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
-The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
+The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
 The 2020 event was the 12th Extreme Rules and featured wrestlers from the Raw and SmackDown brand divisions.
-It was also the only event in the Extreme Rules chronology to have an altered title; while originally announced under its normal title, the event was renamed to "Extreme Rules: The Horror Show" in late June, before it was later changed to "The Horror Show at Extreme Rules" early the following month.
-The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.
+It was the only edition to have an altered title; while originally announced under its normal title, the event was renamed to "Extreme Rules: The Horror Show" in late June, before it was later changed to "The Horror Show at Extreme Rules" early the following month.

 Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic, WWE began presenting the majority of its programming for Raw and SmackDown from a behind closed doors set at the WWE Performance Center in Orlando, Florida since mid-March, although in late May, the promotion began using Performance Center trainees to serve as the live audience, which was further expanded to friends and family members of the wrestlers in mid-June.

-Extreme Rules was originally scheduled to take place on July 19 from the SAP Center in San Jose, California.
+On February 7, 2020, Extreme Rules was originally scheduled to take place on July 19 from the SAP Center in San Jose, California.
 However, on March 17, Santa Clara County issued an indefinite stay-at-home order, followed by the entire state of California on March 19.
 The SAP Center then put out an official statement in late June that they would not be hosting the 2020 Extreme Rules, but would instead host the 2021 event.
 The venue also announced that there would be no refunds (unless a new date was not determined within 60 days), but tickets purchased would be honored for the following 2021 event.
 However, on July 9, 2021, WWE announced that the 2021 event would take place on September 26 and would instead be held at the Nationwide Arena in Columbus, Ohio, which was the originally scheduled date and venue for that year's Clash of Champions.

 The pandemic provided WWE opportunities to create untraditional matches produced as cinematic matches filmed at various locations.
 For Extreme Rules, that match was the Wyatt Swamp Fight.
 The match was pre-recorded at an undisclosed location about two hours outside of Orlando.
 Filming lasted approximately 6–7 hours and began late evening of July 16 and finished early morning of July 17.
 Live reptiles were used, including an alligator and a snake.
 Multiple takes were done to get multiple camera angles, similar to a movie.